-When to Seek Medical Care for a Skin Abscess
+When Should Someone Seek Medical Care for a Skin Abscess?

 A skin abscess will sometimes rupture and drain spontaneously at home without any further complications.
 However, in some instances, further evaluation by a doctor is necessary to prevent the progression and complications associated with a continuing infection.
 Consult a doctor if any of the following scenarios occurs with an abscess:

 - The sore fails to heal or it continues to enlarge and becomes more painful.

 - The person has an underlying illness such as HIV/AIDS, cancer, diabetes, sickle cell disease, or peripheral vascular disease.

 - The person is an IV drug abuser.

 - The person is on steroid therapy, chemotherapy, other drugs that suppress the immune system, or dialysis.

 - The sore is located at the top of the buttock crease, or it is on or near the rectal or groin area.